-While teaching health and science at the Mariposa DR Foundation—an organization devoted to empowering and educating girls and young women in the Dominican Republic to end generational poverty—Mexican-American Christianson Grantee Beatriz ("Betty") D. is reminded of the importance of promoting inter-Latin American unity and recognizing Afro-Latinidad, a narrative that is often ignored.
+While teaching health and science at the Mariposa DR Foundation—an organization devoted to empowering and educating girls and young women in the Dominican Republic to end generational poverty—Mexican-American Christianson Fellow Beatriz ("Betty") D. is reminded of the importance of promoting inter-Latin American unity and recognizing Afro-Latinidad, a narrative that is often ignored.

 Mariposa DR Foundation is located next to La Cienega, a five-minute drive from Callejón de La Loma (a neighborhood in Caberete, Dominican Republic).
 In the morning, the Foundation is crowded with 36 of our youngest, and most energetic, Maripositas eager to start the day.
 After attendance, the girls hurry to wash their hands and settle down at the table to eat a healthy breakfast.
 Breakfast usually turns into story time with the girls telling me about their family members and asking me about family and my home in Mexico.

 A recurring theme in my conversations with Mariposa girls is the disunity between Latin American countries despite their shared language, history of colonialism, and traditions.

 Mariposa girls.
 Image courtesy of Keara C.H.